-When you run an online business, choosing the rights tools for development, promotion, and managing your business is a vital part of an entrepreneurial activity.
+When you run an online business, choosing the right tools for development, promotion, and managing your business is a vital part of entrepreneurial activity.

 Wisely selected tools can accelerate your business development and help to automate routine tasks.

 Thus you will have more time for other important assignments.

 In this article, I would like to share a list of the essential tools I use for my translation business.